 In November 1969 an Australian named Francis James disappeared without trace.
 He was travelling by train from the southern China city of Canton, now called Guangzhou, to Hong Kong.
 He was last seen by his fellow passengers at the border arguing with Chinese officials.

-A year had gone by with no word of James or his whereabouts when in January 1971 my father Jack Spackman, known here for literary purposes as the Big Baxter, sent a telegram to Chou En-lai, Prime Minister of the People’s Republic of China, pleading for information.
+A year had gone by with no word of James or his whereabouts when in January 1971 my father Jack Spackman sent a telegram to Chou En-lai, Prime Minister of the People’s Republic of China, pleading for information.

-It was the springboard for a three-part feature Bax wrote for The Age which, in their entirety, make for a pretty good masterclass in the arcane art of China Watching.
+It was the springboard for a three-part feature Jack wrote for The Age which, in their entirety, make for a pretty good masterclass in the arcane art of China Watching.

 Like many children I had no real idea of what my parents did for a living so the last thing I expected on a visit to Sydney in 1973 was to hear my dad on local radio, speaking from faraway Hong Kong.